insure logo

 What type of car insurance pays for tree damage?

-Comprehensive coverage is the type of coverage that pays for tree damage.
-This insurance protects against various non-collision incidents, including natural disasters like storms, falling objects, and vandalism.
+Comprehensive coverage pays for trees or other falling objects that damage your vehicle.
+This insurance protects against various non-collision incidents, including natural disasters like storms, falling objects and vandalism.
 If a tree falls on your car, comprehensive coverage will typically cover the costs of repair or replacement, depending on the extent of the damage.

 It’s important to note that liability insurance, which covers damages you cause to others, does not cover your own vehicle’s damage from falling trees or other similar incidents.
 Ensuring you have comprehensive coverage is crucial for protecting your vehicle against a wide range of potential hazards.